matrukan/UK-Train-Ride-Analysis/README.md

 - 🧾 **Passenger Satisfaction Metrics**
   Incorporate customer feedback or satisfaction scores if available.

-- 📤 **Power BI Service Deployment**
-  Deploy the report to Power BI Service for online access and scheduled refreshes.

 - 🔍 **Advanced DAX Measures**
   Create more complex KPIs like on-time performance percentage, revenue per mile, or load factor.